-Employers will also be required to provide a Fixed Term Contract Information Statement to all employees entering into a fixed term contract, together with a Fair Work Information Statement.
+Employers are required to provide a Fixed Term Contract Information Statement to all employees entering into a fixed term contract, before, or as soon as practicable after, the contract is entered into, together with a Fair Work Information Statement.

 What is a Fixed Term Contract Information Statement?